The following are quotes that are relevant to you as Married Men. They can help you to live with your wives in “an understanding way.”

 • Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 (Ephesians 5:25-27)

 • A husband’s assignment is to help his wife act more like Jesus.
 This includes thinking more like Jesus, and to be more like Jesus.
-The Bible says the way you do it, as husbands, is by super loving your wives.
+The Bible says the way you do it is by super loving your wives.
 You are to lay your life down for your wife.
 You are to sacrifice for her, and step into her world.
 As you express your love for her, you’re creating an environment in which it’s easier for her to grow more like Christ.
 (Bob Lepine)

 • If you love your wife, but she does not feel loved, then her perception is the reality you must change.
 Do not get mad at her.
 Figure out what you can do to show her the love you feel in a way she will perceive.
 (Paul Byerly)